MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/general-properties.md

 An integer that defines the timeout, in seconds, for queries.
 The default is 3600 seconds (or 60 minutes).
 Zero (0) specifies that no queries will timeout.

 **TempDir**
+Does not apply to Power BI.
 A string property that specifies the location for storing temporary files used during processing, restoring, and other operations.
 The default value for this property is determined by setup.
 If not specified, the default is the Data directory.

 ## RequestPrioritization category

 **Enabled**
+Does not apply to Power BI.
 An advanced property that you should not change, except under the guidance of [!INCLUDE[msCoName](../includes/msconame-md.md)] support.

 **StatisticsStoreSize**
+Does not apply to Power BI.
 An advanced property that you should not change, except under the guidance of [!INCLUDE[msCoName](../includes/msconame-md.md)] support.

 ## See also